Krzysiek102/StowPatriot/README.md

 ** to deploy all files: npm run deploy
 ** to deploy custom files only: npm run deploy-custom ** to deploy custom js scripts only: npm run deploy-scripts

+If you use VS Code, all these command can be triggered from VS Code as tasks - for more details have a look on tasks.json file